climate-resource/cmip7-scenariomip-ghg-concentrations/README.md

 1. Receive data from the emissions team
 1. Do a new run where you update `--emissions-file`, `--run-id`, `--esgf-version` and `--input4mips-cvs-source`
-1. Send data to the publication team
+1. Send data to the publication team using `scripts/upload-to-llnl.py`

 #### In long